Amuject/Datwo/README.md

-# Datet
+# Datwo

-Datetime format and compare
+Datwoime format and compare

 ## Table of Content